Kampala: Topography

 The City of Kampala covers a total area of 189 km2, comprising 176 km2 of land and 13 km2 of water.

-Kampala is a hilly place with its valleys filled with sluggish rivers/ swamps.
-The highest point in the city proper is the summit of Kololo hill at 1311 m, located in the center of the city and the lowest point at the shores of Lake Victoria south of the city center at altitude of 1135 m.
+Kampala is a hilly place with its valleys filled with sluggish rivers, lakes /swamps.
+The highest point in the city proper is the summit of Kololo hill at 1311 m, located in the centre of the city and the lowest point at the shores of Lake Victoria south of the city centre at altitude of 1135 m.